fmhy/edit/docs/video.md

 ## ▷ Stream Aggregators

 * **Note** - These serve as interfaces for multiple stream providers or APIs.
 Many have custom players that auto test streams one-by-one without user input required.
 Sources vary site-to-site depending on which owners feel are worth using.
-See [website grading](https://github.com/fmhy/FMHY/wiki/Stream-Site-Grading#stream-aggregators) for scores.
+Check [grading system](https://github.com/fmhy/FMHY/wiki/Stream-Site-Grading#stream-aggregators) for scores.

 ***